First I’d like to start this post with a huge WOOHOO to the Super Bowl XLVI Champs, the NY Giants! Way to go, Big Blue!

 Fresh Raspberry Buttercream adapted from Making Life Delicious

-The best part about the dark chocolate cake is that it can be made in one bowl!
+The best part about the dark chocolate cake is that it can be made in one single bowl!

 - 1½ cups unsweetened Dutch cocoa powder, plus more for pans

 - 3 cups sugar